prathibha02/Snapshot-of-a-school-discrict-using-Pandas/README.md

 ### Scores by School Size

-Create a table that breaks down school performance based on school size (small, medium, or large).
+Created a table that breaks down school performance based on school size (small, medium, or large).

 ### Scores by School Type

-Create a table that breaks down school performance based on type of school (district or charter).
+Created a table that breaks down school performance based on type of school (district or charter).